KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/acknowledgements_prayer_of_gratitutde.md

 Daniel —
 a technical genius
-with the heart of a friend —
+with a heart of gold —
 your blend of intelligence and kindness creates trust wherever you stand.

+Till —
+a true friend with whom I have shared countless laughs and many intense gaming sessions—moments of joy, camaraderie, and pure fun.

 Each of you — in your own way — shaped me,